 - Bananas: Bananas provide a bit of natural sweetness to these waffles.
 Use overripe bananas for best results.

-- Vanilla and cinnamon: For flavour and sweetness.
+- Vanilla extract and cinnamon: For flavor and sweetness.
 You can adjust these according to personal taste.

 - Add the ingredients to a blender.